Introduction: identifying listing quality indicators

 Did you know?

-Verification Methods for Credibility
+Verification methods for credibility

 What if:

 You’re considering a directory that looks professional but has limited information about its verification processes?
 Try submitting obviously incorrect information to test their screening.
-If they publish it without question, that’s a clear indication of poor quality control.
+If they publish it without question, that’s a clear sign of poor quality control.

 Myth: